Francesca Maria Steele

 Francesca Maria Steele (21 April 1848 – 10 August 1931) was an English novelist, historian, and biographer, who began writing to support her family.
 She began her writing career with juvenile fiction; she later moved into adult fiction, using the pseudonym Darley Dale for her fiction writing.
-Intensely religious, she converted to Roman Catholicism in 1887 and later wrote several books on sacred topics.
+Intensely religious, she converted to Roman Catholicism in 1887 and later wrote several books on religious topics.